davhunt/instruments/masi/readme.md

 ## MASI (Multidimensional Acculturative Stress Inventory)

 This repo contains the main PDF, REDCap import .zip, and REDCap survey PDF for the MASI questionnaire.
+This questionnaire only pertains to participants who identify as being multicultural; therefore, only participants who have selected a non-White ethnic/racial identification in the demographics survey should be presented with this questionnaire.

 ### Scoring Script